Modeling Empathic Similarity in Personal Narratives: Automatic Evaluation

 \section{Automatic Evaluation}

-\paragraph{Empathy Similarity Prediction. } To evaluate the quality of empathic similarity predictions, we first compare the Spearman's and Pearson's correlations between the cosine similarity of the sentence embeddings and the gold empathic similarity labels.
+To evaluate the quality of empathic similarity predictions, we first compare the Spearman's and Pearson's correlations between the cosine similarity of the sentence embeddings and the gold empathic similarity labels.
 Next, we bin scores into binary similar/dissimilar categories ($> 2.5$ and $\leq 2.5$ respectively) compute the accuracy, precision, recall, and F1 scores.
 Finally, we compute a series of retrieval-based metrics including precision at $k=1$ (what proportion of the top-ranked stories by our model are the top-ranked story as rated by human annotators), Kendall's Tau \cite{abdi2007kendall}, and Spearman's correlation \cite{schober2018correlation} for the ranking of the stories (how close the overall rankings are).

-Shown in Table \ref{tab:similarity_results}, our results indicate that fine-tuning SBERT and BART with \textsc{EmpathicStories} results in performance gains across all metrics.
+Shown in Table \ref{tab:similarity_results}, our results indicate that finetuning SBERT and BART with \textsc{EmpathicStories} results in performance gains across all metrics.
 SBERT has relatively high off-the-shelf performance, as it is trained with 215M examples specifically for semantic similarity tasks.
-However, we see that fine-tuning with our dataset, which contains far fewer training examples relative to SBERT's pretraining corpus, improves performance.
-BART, which is not pre-trained with a bi-encoder architecture for semantic similarity tasks, shows even greater performance gains across retrieval metrics when fine-tuned on our dataset.
+However, we see that finetuning with our dataset, which contains far fewer training examples relative to SBERT's pretraining corpus, improves performance. (+ 5.35 $\rho$, +2 accuracy).
+BART, which is not specifically pre-trained for semantic similarity tasks, shows even greater gains across retrieval metrics when finetuned on our dataset.
+(22.89 $\rho$, +7.75 accuracy).
+We find that for BART models, fine tuning improvements ($p= 0.02$, $p= 0.0006$ respectively), as measured with McNemar’s test on the accuracy scores and Fisher’s transformation on correlations, are significantly higher than baselines.

 While GPT-3 and ChatGPT have high performance on the precision at $k$ retrieval metric, in practice, it is not feasible to prompt the models with every pair of stories in the retrieval corpus.

-\paragraph{Empathy Reasoning.} We evaluate empathy reasoning performance using BLEU \cite{papineni_bleu_2002}, ROUGE \cite{lin_rouge_2004}, METEOR \cite{banerjee_meteor_nodate}, and BertScore \cite{zhang_bertscore_2020}, taking the human-written free-text annotations as gold references.
-From Table \ref{tab:summary_results}, we see that fine-tuning BART with human-written story summaries improves performance across all metrics.
-The BART model fine-tuned on \textsc{EmpathicStories} demonstrates improved performance across 3/4 metrics in event and moral reasons.
-For emotion reasons, ChatGPT demonstrates better performance in 2/4 metrics, with the fine-tuned BART model close behind.
-We note that the BART-base model has 140M parameters, whereas ChatGPT has upwards of 175B parameters.